Find Trade Colleges

 • Stamp products with information such as dates, using hand stamps or automatic stamping devices.

-Paper Goods Machine Operator Required Skills
+What a Paper Goods Machine Operator Should Know

 When polled, Paper Goods Machine Setters, Operators, and Tenders say the following skills are most frequently used in their jobs: